theoomoregbee/US-visa-appointment-notifier/README.md

 ## How it works

 * Logs you into the portal
-* checks for schedules by day
+* Checks for schedules by day
-* If there's a date before your initial appointment, it notifies you via email
+* If there's a date before your initial appointment, it notifies you via email and tries to reschedule the appointment for you
-* If no dates found, the process waits for set amount of seconds to cool down before restarting and will stop when it reaches the set max retries.
+* If no dates found, the process waits for set amount of seconds and will stop when it reaches the set max retries.
+* Once you get temporarily banned, the cooldown period would start.
 > see `config.js` or `.env.example` for values you can configure

 ## Configuration